-

 Severe sprains require immediate medical attention.
 Without treatment, the ankle may remain unstable and painful.

-The ankle is immobilized in removable cast or boot.
+The ankle is immobilized, sometimes with a cast.
 Most people are referred to a specialist.

 Whether surgery should be done is controversial.
 Most experts believe that surgically reconstructing torn ligaments is no better than treatment without surgery.